Updated: January 21, 2021, Originally posted: January 1, 2018

 As the holidays come to a close and we all begin to settle back into our normal routines many of us might wonder if we should send thank you cards to those who made our holiday season so memorable.
 The answer to this common query is yes, you absolutely should.

 But what should you write in the note?
-This is where people often get stuck so I have outlined for you, the best practices for writing thank you notes after the holidays to friends and family!
+This is where people often get stuck so I have outlined for you, the best practices for writing thank you notes after the holidays, or any gift-giving event, to friends and family!

 And that’s it!
 So simple and easy and it will be sure to make their day when they receive it!
 You can even go the extra mile and add a picture of you with them or you using the gift for an added touch of personalization and fun to your thank you cards!